pebgroup/coryphoideae_species_tree/README.md

 `/home/owrisberg/Coryphoideae/github_code/coryphoideae_species_tree/samples2genes.py > outstats.csv`

 * * *

 ## 05\.
 Blacklisting

 This step is kept for removing troublesome species.
 These species usually show up further downstream in the analysis or as a part of the tree building process.
 In order to remove the troublesome species run the `blacklisting_batch.sh`. ***OBS species are hardcoded into the script***

 ***

-# From here on out, everything needs to be done together.
+# From here on out, everything needs to be done together

 ## 06\.
 Alignment

 From within `05_blacklisting` run MAFFT on all genes
 `mafft_batch.sh`
 Aligned genes are found within `06_alignments`

 ***OBS!
 There are currently several mafft_batch.sh scripts in the folder as the different genes were run in parallel due to urgency***